-In this study, Child disease is taken as an outcome variable.
-A child is identified as suffering from diseases if their mother reported that the child had diarrhea, blood in stools, fever, cough, breathing problem, a problem in chest and problem in the nose in the two weeks before the survey.
+In this study, common childhood diseases were taken as an outcome variable.
+A child was identified as suffering from diseases if their mother reported that the child had diarrhea, blood in stools, fever, cough, breathing problems, a problem in chest or problem in the nose in the two weeks before the survey.
 For study purposes, firstly, we put 1 if their mother reported that the child had a specific disease, otherwise 0.
-Then, we considered the outcome variable by counting all that early childhood diseases.
-Figure 2 presents the frequency plot of the outcome variable of childhood disease.
-Notice that this variable showed an extremely right-skewed distribution with a spike at zero.
+Then, we considered the outcome variable by counting all these early diseases.